Skip to main content

 Client Credentials

 Creating a configuration token necessitates the involvement of the partner's backend, which should trigger a client credentials request.
-The sequence of API calls will be as follows:

 1. Generate a configuration token using the client credentials flow.
 The authentication details for the calling client are submitted through Basic Auth, encompassing the configuration client id and client secret credentials - both provided by Paysafe business relationship manager.